+You will be treated with one of two medications - either Riamet[®] or Malarone, which need to be taken for 3 days.
+Further information on the medications is found in the next section under 'Malaria treatment'.
 When you start treatment, you may not feel better straight away, but most people start to feel better after about 24 hours.
 After starting treatment, you will need a blood test once every day until two blood tests in a row show the malaria parasites are clearing.

-If you are feeling unwell and your symptoms are like malaria, but no malaria parasites are seen in your blood, we may not treat you straight away.
-If you are feeling ill for one or two days, we may decide to start treatment even if no parasites are seen.
-If you have still not developed malaria after 28 days, you will be given the malaria treatment regardless of whether or not we have seen malaria parasites in your blood.
+If you are feeling unwell and your symptoms are like malaria, but malaria parasites are below the treatment threshold in your blood, we may not treat you straight away.
+If you are feeling ill for one or two days, we may decide to start treatment even if low levels of malaria parasite are detected.
+If you have still not developed malaria after 28 days, you will be given the malaria treatment regardless of whether or not malaria parasites are at the treatment threshold in your blood.
 This is to make sure any parasites which had not been detected are killed.